Shift Happened - Part 2: Small Apps Loosely Joined

 These principle are not only part of the Personal Information Cloud along with the Model of Attraction, but also contextual design, information architecture, information design, and application development.

-RSS on PDAs and information reuse
+RSS on PDAs and Information Reuse

 by Thomas Vander Wal in , , , , , , , , ,